Gray593/Software-Development-Assignment-2-Chat-App/README.md

 * The interface will use a dark colour scheme to minimise eye strain.
 * The system will function consistently across all modern mobile browsers and while the web app will be optimised for mobile it should also run on desktop.
 ## 5.0 Testing
+The aim of this section is to summarise the testing strategy and the outcome of the testing process.
+Overall I believe the testing went well.
+As can be observed in the testing screenshots seen below the chat app passed all tests.
+The testing methodology was acceptable but could be improved to incorporate unit testing to guarantee a higher level of performance.
 ![Testing page 1](./ReportImages/Testing1.png)
 ![Testing page 2](./ReportImages/Testing2.png)
 ## 6.0 Development Strategy Review